donkadaharsha/Pokemon_board_game/README.md

 docker run -it -v $(pwd):/usr/src/app <imageid>          # -it is the terminal interactive session for user to provide inputs.

 After running this, the terminal will prompt the user to enter no. of pokemons and no. of trainers.
 After user provides the input, it generates the clients in docker-compose.yml file.

+##boardgame.gif

+After generation of docker-compose.yml, based on the input of board size and no.of pokemons and trainers, I am generating a gameboard with assigning the pokemon and trainer emojis randomly to random positions in my NxN board.